27th January 2017

 - Concrete and Blockwork

 We strive to maximise the recycling potential of demolition arisings, typically achieving over 95%, by maximising recycling and minimising waste generation.
 Recycling quantities and prices are considered when estimating a project and these are included within the submission price to the client.
 Volume and varying scrap metal prices would therefore affect our estimate.
 Using our sister companies provides the client with a complete cost effective solution.

 Hazardous materials such as asbestos are typically identified prior to project commencement with an asbestos survey and are priced accordingly.
 However, hazardous materials can, on occasion, lay undiscovered until the project has already begun, leading to additional costs.

 Within the majority of projects, there are credit values.
 These include ferrous and non-ferrous metals, timber, brick, slates/tiles and other possible salvage items.

 Restrictions and locations

-The location of a project can vary the estimated cost.
+The location of a project can vary the estimated demolition costs.
 A city centre location has the potential for tight access to a site, as well as needing protection for nearby buildings and the general public.
 It is more likely, in a built-up area, that scaffolding along pedestrian routes and liaison with the local community are needed.